calofmijuck/blog/_posts/Lecture Notes/Internet Security/2023-10-04-modular-arithmetic-2.md

 *Proof*.
 (Using group theory) The statement can be rewritten as follows.
 For $a \neq 0$ in $\mathbb{Z}_p$, $a^{p-1} = 1$ in $\mathbb{Z}_p$.
 Since $\mathbb{Z}_p^*$ is a (multiplicative) group of order $p-1$, the order of $a$ should divide $p-1$.
 Therefore, $a^{p-1} = 1$ in $\mathbb{Z}_p$.

+Here is an elementary proof not using group theory.

 *Proof*.
 (Elementary) Let $S = \left\lbrace 0, 1, \dots, p-1 \right\rbrace$.
 Consider a map $f : S \rightarrow S$ defined as $x \mapsto ax \bmod p$ ($a \neq 0$).

 We will show that $f$ is injective.
 Suppose that $ax \equiv ay \pmod p$ for distinct $x, y \in S$.
 Since $\gcd(a, p) = 1$, $a$ has a multiplicative inverse, thus $x \equiv y \pmod p$.
 Then $x, y$ should be same elements of $S$.